 TABLE OF CONTENTS

-If you want to create real good content, you have to look beyond that.
+If you want to create good content, you have to look beyond that.
 Boss asked you to write, sure.
 But for what purpose?
 To sell products for the company?
 To promote a certain event?
-Need something for a blog, but what?
-A guide to help people?
-A compilation of funny dog posts?
+Need to write for a blog, but what?
+A guide to help people on a certain topic?
+Or a compilation of funny dog pictures to relieve stress?

 RESEARCH & STRUCTURE

-One does not start writing an article with an empty mind.
+One does not start writing with an empty mind.
 Homework sucks, but it is better than walking around blindfolded and stepping on nails.
-If you are selling a product, get the facts and specs right.
-If you are writing an article, get your points right.
+If you are selling a product, get the specifications right.
+If you are writing an article, get your facts right.

 People do not like disjointed pieces of information… or at least the majority of people.
 So keep your research in point form.
 When I am done with research, I usually like to structure the data into an article in two ways.

-- Just put them out in point form as they are – A top ten tips post, or just a long list of tips.
+- Just put them out in point form as they are – As a list of “top tips”.